-This urban fantasy was published by ROC on September 2, 2014 and has 350 pages.
+This urban fantasy that was published by ROC on September 2, 2014 and has 350 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, Infinity Bell

 First in the House Immortal futuristic steampunk series revolving around Matilda Case, a galvanized girl struggling to save the farm, her grandmother, her world in the year 2210.
 Be warned, while I think Monk intended this as an adult story, it reads more like young adult.